 While an adjustable gas block is an excellent way to reduce the amount of gas hitting your face, there are some drawbacks.
 For one, depending where your gas block is located under your rail, it may not be convenient to access the gas block’s adjustment screw, especially if you are planning to adjust the gas regularly to accommodate suppressed and unsuppressed use.

-Another alternative is to use some type of gas buster charging handle.
+Another option is to use some type of gas buster charging handle.
 From my experience, the Griffin Armament SN-ACH (Suppressor Normalized Ambi Configurable Handle) works fairly well to reduce some of the gas hitting your eyes/face (especially when used with an adjustable gas block or adjustable BCG).
 It costs about $85 which is about the same you’d spend on most any quality, ambi charging handle without the gas redirecting feature.